RogerBaklund/LayoutProcessor/README.md

     $func()
     $obj->method()

-If you need the return values you must assign them to a variable, like this:
+If you need the return values you must assign them to variables, like this:

     $res = $func()
     "$res